 Because of the size of its student population, which is approximately 330 students PreK-12, the District consistently ranks as one of the smallest, single-building districts in the state.
+The District is the 5th smallest district in the Commonwealth based on student enrollment.

-The District employed 65 regular employees through June 30, 2016, with roughly 25 part-time substitutes at any time.
-The District reduced their regular employees to 64 starting July 1, 2016.
-The teaching staff consisted of 1 part-time and 37 full-time professionals through June 30, 2016.
-There are only 36 full-time professionals as of July 1, 2016.
+The District employed 62 regular employees through June 30, 2016, with roughly 25 part-time substitutes at any time.
+The teaching staff consisted of 36 full-time professionals through June 30, 2018.
+The District added one (1) additional teacher starting July 1, 2018.
 Teachers in the District are members of the Pennsylvania State Education Association (PSEA) and the Shanksville-Stonycreek Education Association (SSEA), which is the representative bargaining unit.
-The SSEA contract is due to expire June 30, 2018.
+The SSEA contract is due to expire June 30, 2022.